vabarnabas/mindtech-pokeapi/README.md

 git clone https://github.com/vabarnabas/pokeapi.git
 ```

-After cloning just use `npm start` in a terminal, and the page will load on *localhost:3000*.
+After cloning use `npm install` or `yarn add` to install the packages then just run `npm start` or `yarn start` in a terminal, and the page will load on *localhost:3000*.

 *sidenote: if you want to clone to a specific directory use this code instead:*